 Questions or worries about breastfeeding?
 Our accredited La Leche League Leaders are experienced mothers who have been trained to provide information and support for breastfeeding.

 For parents whose baby is in the Neonatal Intensive Care Unit, this website provides information for parents and visitors.

 There is also a useful video tour to familiarise families who may use the Newborn Services NICU facility.

-We are dedicated to making a difficult start to life that little bit easier...
+We're here for a very simple reason.
+To make a difficult start to life that little bit easier.

 WINZ Help and Support

 The Work and Income Multiple Birth Home Help Payments are available to help families of multiples with the cost of home help to complete household tasks normally performed in the home, such as cleaning, cooking and doing the laundry.
 This benefit is not means tested.
 New Zealand citizens or permanent resident are eligible if they have given birth to twins or adopted twins and have another child under the age of five years old, or have given birth to or have adopted triplets, or higher order multiples.